juliotec/NoDevFee/README.md

 ## About The Project

-I created a NoDevFee tool that reduce or REMOVE the devfee from the minners.
+I created a NoDevFee tool that REMOVE the devfee from the minners.

-This tool reduce from 0% to 100% of the devfee, for example if you put 0% the devfee will be REMOVED and ALL the shares will be to your ETH address or if you put 20% and the miner have 1% devfee only will be 0.2% (1 / 20 = 0.2).
+This tool remove the devfee, all devfee will be redirect to your address too.

-Put the devfee as you wish.

 ## Download